extremenetworks/connect-docs/docs/_sources/private-public-cloud/aws.rst.txt

 Integration Overview
 ====================

-**The overall architecture is centered around the XMC policy domain.
+The overall architecture is centered around the XMC policy domain.
 Customers can create a dedicated policy domain with policies, service and rules that they want to use to protect their virtual instances.
-The Connect module’s configuration must mention this policy domain as so called managed domain and must map it to one or more AWS accounts and VPC networks.**
+The Connect module’s configuration must mention this policy domain as so called managed domain and must map it to one or more AWS accounts and VPC networks.

-**Once this domain gets enforced, Connect will**
+Once this domain gets enforced, Connect will

--  **compare the policy rules with the existing security groups within the configured account’s network**
+-  compare the policy rules with the existing security groups within the configured account’s network

--  **convert policy rules to security group rules and create / update security groups as needed**
+-  convert policy rules to security group rules and create / update security groups as needed

--  **Create / update XMC end-system groups for each managed domain & policy**
+-  Create / update XMC end-system groups for each managed domain & policy

-   -  **Group names: policyDomain__policyName**
+   -  Group name format: **policyDomain__policyName**

--  **Once an admin assigns an XMC end-system to one of the managed groups, Connect will assign the corresponding security groups to the corresponding AWS instance in the cloud to actually apply the corresponding security group rules.**
+-  Once an admin assigns an XMC end-system to one of the managed groups, Connect will assign the corresponding security groups to the corresponding AWS instance in the cloud to actually apply the corresponding security group rules.

 |image0|